lyoshenka/cloudflare-ddns/README.md

 0 * * * * /path/to/cloudflare-ddns/ddns.php -s
 ```

-### API mode
+### Extra feature: API mode

-You can put this script on a server and use the "dynamic DNS" option of your router to trigger the IP update.
+If you want, you can put this script on a web server and use the "dynamic DNS" option of your router to trigger the IP update.

 To do this, first enable API mode by setting an `auth_token` value in your config.